AssemblyScript/assemblyscript/lib/loader/README.md

   ```

 * **__getArrayBuffer**(ptr: `number`): `ArrayBuffer`<br />
-  Copies an ArrayBuffer's value from the module's memory.
+  Copies an ArrayBuffer's value from the module's memory. `ptr` must not be zero.

 * **__getArray**(ptr: `number`): `number[]`<br />
   Copies an array's values from the module's memory.
-Infers the array type from RTTI.
+Infers the array type from RTTI. `ptr` must not be zero.

   ```ts
   var arr = module.__getArray(ptr);